-Like the night of destructions, untimely and excessive sleep and prolonged vigil (waking up at night), take away both happiness and longevity.
-The same sleep, if properly enjoyed brings about happiness and longevity in human beings as the real knowledge brings about Siddhi (spiritual power) in a Yogi.
+Like the night of destruction, untimely and excessive sleep and prolonged vigil (waking up at night), take away both happiness and longevity.
+The same sleep, if properly enjoyed, brings about happiness and longevity in human beings as the real knowledge brings about Siddhi (spiritual power) in a Yogi.

 Indications of day sleep

 Sleeping during the day time in all seasons is prescribed for those who are exhausted by singing, study, alcoholic drinks, sexual acts, Panchakarma therapy, carrying heavy weight, walking long distance.

 Those suffering from indigestion, injuries, muscle wasting, thirst, diarrhoea, colic pain, dyspnea (as in Asthma), hiccup, leanness, insanity, those who are too old, too young, weak and emaciated those injured by fall and assault, those exhausted by journey by a vehicle, vigil, anger, grief and fear, and those who are accustomed to day sleep.

 By this the equilibrium of Dhatus and strength are maintained and the Kapha nourishes the organs and ensures longevity.